Xanzhu

 1. Select Windows 11 (multi-edition ISO for Arm64) from the dropdown menu.

-2. Select Download to download the ISO.
+2. Select Download Now

 3. Select your Product Language and select Confirm.

-4. Select Download Now.
+4. Select Download Now to download the ISO.

 This will begin downloading the ISO.
 It's approximately 5.47GB and will be stored in the Downloads folder.

-The difference between CrystalFetch and direct download is that CrystalFetch allows for selecting specific versions to be downloaded and provides a more usable format.
-The available Windows versions will also be updated more frequently.
 The main purpose of CrystalFetch is to provide a seamless experience when downloading the ISO for UTM.
 As a result, CrystalFetch is recommended for this guide.
 Both options have been tested and verified to work.

 UTM Configuration